reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

   // ...
 ```

-To update the task list, any component can read the `dispatch` function from context and call it:
+To update the task list, any Component can read the `dispatch` function from context and call it:

 ```js {3,9-13}
 export default function AddTask() {